tahrer007/madrasa-sentence-building-game/README.md

-## sentence-building-game
-this is voluntering projects for madrasa .
-Madrasa is a social, educational and technological nonprofit organization that teaches hundreds of thousands of Israelis to communicate in Arabic. develop building sentence game with react , sass and javascript.
+## Build-a-Sentence Game: A Language Learning Tool for Madrasa
+I volunteered to develop a complete sentence game for Madrasa, an educational organization teaching Israelis to communicate in Arabic through technology.
+The game was built using vanilla JavaScript and refactored to use React for better performance.
 👉[Live demo](https://madrasa-building-sentence.netlify.app/) .